Eric Ravilious

-Life
+Early life and education

-Ravilious was born on 22 July 1903 in Churchfield Road, Acton, London, the son of Frank Ravilious and his wife Emma (née Ford).
-While he was still a small child the family moved to Eastbourne in Sussex, where his parents ran an antiques shop.
+Eric William Ravilious was born on 22 July 1903 in Churchfield Road, Acton, west London, the son of Emma (née Ford) and Frank Ravilious.
+When he was young the family moved to Eastbourne in Sussex, where his parents ran an antiques shop.

 Ravilious was educated at Eastbourne Municipal Secondary School for Boys, from September 1914 to December 1919.
-It was later renamed as Eastbourne Grammar School.
 In 1919 he won a scholarship to Eastbourne School of Art and in 1922 another to study at the Design School at the Royal College of Art.
 There, he became a close friend of Edward Bawden (his 1930 painting of Bawden at work is in the collection of the college) and, from 1924, studied under Paul Nash.
 Nash, an enthusiast for wood-engraving, encouraged him in the technique, and was impressed enough by his work to propose him for membership of the Society of Wood Engravers in 1925, and helped him to get commissions.

+In 1925 Ravilious received a travelling scholarship to Italy and visited Florence, Siena, and the hill towns of Tuscany.